BYeungCoding/Terminal-Hacker/egdd.md

 # Objects/Entities

-*We would need to design the firewall, directories, the player, files within the directories, and a terminal display you can type into.*
+- There will be a player model that looks like a hacker
+- There will be a firewall progress bar (maybe an npc model)
+- There will be dungeon-like rooms acting as the directories
+- There will be rooms acting as files
+- There will be a terminal displayed with a keyboard on screen that you can type into

 ## Core Gameplay Mechanics (Detailed)